LeBenco/JsonFlexConfig/README.md

 1. Create Validation Rules<br>
    Define a metadata dictionary that outlines the validation rules.
 This metadata describes aspects such as parameter types, whether they are mandatory or optional, default values, etc. These rules will be used to load and validate the data.
 2. Instantiate `JsonFlexConfig`<br>
    Create a `JsonFlexConfig` object using the previously defined metadata.
-Note that there is almost no verification done on the metadata, it's up to the user to ensure that it is correct.
 3. Load and Validate Data<br>
    Open a JSON configuration file with the `JsonFlexConfig` object.
-Alternatively, data can be loaded directly from a Python dictionary,providing it has the same structure as the data a JSON parser would create.
+Alternatively, data can be loaded directly from a Python dictionary, providing it has the same structure as the data a JSON parser would create.
 The JSON file must contain a dictionary where each key is a string representing a parameter name, and the corresponding value is that parameter's content.
 The data will be validated according to the rules defined in the metadata.
 If any rule fails validation, an exception will be raised.
 3. Access Configuration Data<br>
    Once the data is validated, access its content using the parameter names.

 # Common rules

 A `JsonFlexConfig` object requires metadata that describes the expected format of the configuration file.
 This is a dictionary, associating a parameter's name to a format description.
 A format description is again a dictionary of all the rules applying to the parameter.
-Five different type of rules can be defined, in the form of pairs of keys (a string containing the name of the rule type) / values (the rule itself):
+Six different type of rules can be defined, in the form of pairs of keys (a string containing the name of the rule type) / values (the rule itself):
  * `"type"` (`type`):
    Parameter's type.
 This must be the actual Python type.
 Any type is accepted, but only the following types provide type-specific rules validation: `int`, `float`, `list`, and `dict`.
  * `"mandatory"` (`bool`):